-The emergency stop switch and lanyard will stop the engine in case of an emergency.
-Attach the lanyard to the boat operator whenever the engine is running but be aware there will be a loss of boat control if the switch is activated.
+The emergency stop switch will stop the engine when the lanyard is pulled far enough to disengage it from the switch.
+Attach the lanyard to the boat operator whenever the engine is running but be aware there will be a loss of engine power if the switch is activated.
 If the operator is thrown from the seat or moves too far from the helm, the lanyard will become disconnected from the switch, shutting off the engine.
 Refer to Section 1 for more information.